LucasDatilioCarderelli/LucasDatilioCarderelli/README.md

 <p>

-I'm graduated as Chemical Engeneering and I love Science and Technologogy; So **DataScience**!
+I'm graduated as Chemical Engineering and I love Science and Technology; So **DataScience**!

 - 🌱 I’m currently learning Data Science;
 - 🔭 I’m currently looking for job;